Henry-Hiles/nexus/README.md

 ## Known Bugs

--   Sometimes we have errors on scrolling due to out of chunk edits.
-This will be easy to fix once https://forgejo.ellis.link/continuwuation/continuwuity/pulls/847 is complete and merged.
-I left a bounty on this, so hopefully it can get resolved quickly.
 -   Sometimes the app refreshes, I believe due to some controllers invalidating.
 This needs investigation as to why it happens.
 -   Sometimes links don't parse properly, this is apparent in the Maunium Ping Room.
 We might possibly need a regex change.